-WordPress includes a lot of stuff through the
+WordPress adds a lot of stuff through

 - Really Simple Discovery (RSD) link